omar95-pero/MYSQL-breifly-/README.md

 # MYSQL-breifly-
-more important orders in MYSQL for developer
+most important orders in MYSQL for developer